 Containers and Wicks:

 You can use any container you like, but the size will determine the wick size.
-Clear Glass Salve Jars are a nice option for making beeswax candles, you will find them here.
+Clear Glass Salve Jars are a nice option for making beeswax candles, you can find them at Starwest Botanicals.
 A beeswax candle in a 1 oz glass salve jar will burn for about 4 to 5 hours.
-The Pantry Jars are an excellent choice for gifts!

 Note on Wicks: Buying the wrong size wick could result in an uneven burn that will create a pit down the center of your candle, rather than burning from the top down evenly, and burning ‘out’ before making it through all of your precious wax.